SettleAPI/settle-sdk-node/README.md

 **Start accepting payments via Settle in seconds** ✨

-An easy to use SDK for Node.js with all the best practices to kickstart your integration with Settle.
+An easy to use SDK for Node.js with all the best practices to kickstart your integration with the Settle Payment Platform.

 ## Features